-- c) If the time of arrival at the trauma or specialty referral center via ground unit is less than 30 minutes, there will generally be no benefit in using the helicopter, especially for Trauma Decision Tree categories Charlie and Delta. - d) Refer to the Trauma Decision Tree when considering use of aeromedical transport.
-Provide SYSCOM with the patient's category (Alpha, Bravo, Charlie, or Delta). - e) On-line medical direction should be obtained from the local trauma center and the specialty referral center when transport to the specialty center would require more than 10-15 minutes additional transport time. - (1) Pediatric Trauma Patients: Indications as per the pediatric section of the Trauma protocols. - (2) Spinal Trauma Patients: Indications as per Spinal Motion Restriction protocol. - (3) Burn Patients: Indications as per Burn protocol.
-Special note: Isolated burn patients without airway injury or other associated trauma should normally be flown to a burn center, regardless of the location of the closest trauma center. - (4) Hand Injury Patients: Indications as per Hand Trauma protocol.
-Special note: Medevac patients with appropriate indications for hand center referral should normally be flown to the hand center, regardless of the location of the closest trauma center. - 3.
-Status

-Evaluate the need for emergent versus non-emergent transportation.
+2.1 General Patient Care (GPC) (continued) General Patient Care 2.1 e) If the time of arrival at the trauma or specialty referral center via ground unit is less than 30 minutes, there will generally be no benefit in using the helicopter, especially for Trauma Decision Tree categories Charlie and Delta. e) Refer to the Trauma Decision Tree when considering use of aeromedical transport.
+Provide SYSCOM with the patient's category (Alpha, Bravo, Charlie, or Delta). e) On-line medical direction should be obtained from the local trauma center and the specialty referral center when transport to the specialty center would require more than 10-15 minutes additional transport time.
+(1) Pediatric Trauma Patients: Indications as per the pediatric section of the Trauma protocols.
+(2) Spinal Trauma Patients: Indications as per Spinal Motion Restriction protocol.
+(3) Burn Patients: Indications as per Burn protocol.
+Special note: Isolated burn patients: Indications as per Hand Trauma protocol.
+(4) Hand Injury Patients: Indications as per Hand Trauma protocol.
+Special note: Medevac patients with appropriate indications for hand center referral should normally be flown to a burn center, regardless of the location of the closest trauma center.
+(4) Hand Injury Patients: Indications as per Hand Trauma protocol.
+Special note: Medevac patients with appropriate indications for hand center referral should normally be flown to the hand center, regardless of the location of the close est trauma center.
+(3) Status Evaluate the need for emergent versus non-emergent transportation.
+(4) LANSFER OF CARE/RENDEZVOUS AND TRANSITION OF Superior CARE ALS of DELS (5) Procedure(s)' is/are administered or (6) Lion ALS clinician assessment and (7) ALS procedure(s)' is/are administered or (7) Upon ALS clinician assessment of the patient there is potential risk of deterioration.
+Based on the medication or procedure as listed in protocol 9.2: Procedures, Medica have documented with on-line medical direction that the patient's condition has improved and that patient care may be transferred safely to an EMS clinician with a lower scope of practice.